-Cheap Flights from New York to Ottawa International
+Cheap Flights from New York to Ottawa International in 2019

 Flight information New York to Ottawa International

 Cheapest roundtrip price last month

 Flying out of New York

 When choosing your flight from New York to Ottawa, you'll have three airport options.
 Though John F. Kennedy International Airport (JFK) is the busiest of the three, it is actually the only airport that does not offer direct flights to Canada's capital.
 However, you can fly New York to Ottawa via Delta Air Lines, Air Canada or WestJet, with one stop in places like Toronto or Boston.
 If you choose LaGuardia Airport (LGA), you can fly direct from New York to Ottawa via Delta Connection and if you choose Newark Liberty International Airport (EWR) you can catch a direct flight via Air Canada Express or United Express.

 At all three airports, you will need to arrive at least three hours before your flight departs, with valid passport in hand.
 Not sure which New York airport to choose for your flight to Ottawa?
 You can set a Price Alert for the whole city and Skyscanner will send you price change alerts for the least expensive airport.

 Ottawa Macdonald-Cartier International Airport (YOW) consists of one terminal with three floors.
 All arrivals will enter at the first floor level and be directed to the baggage pickup and ground transportation areas.